Netcracker/KubeMarine/documentation/Installation.md

 ### registry

-If you want to install Kubernetes in a private environment, without access to the internet, then you need to redefine the addresses of remote resources.
+If you want to install Kubernetes in a private environment without access to the internet, then you need to redefine the addresses of remote resources.
 These resources are many, so for convenience there is a single unified registry parameter that allows you to specify the registry for everything at once.
 To do this, you need to specify `registry` section in the root of the inventory and fill it